arjavrawal/sgsup-arjav-222/lab/week07/readme.md

-## Readme Placeholder
+## Lab 2
 ### Arjav Rawal
-This readme serves as a placeholder to ensure each folder is uploaded.
+This lab focuses on loops, conditionals, and debugging.
+More info to come once more directions on lab are provided.